 - Is there an audition and are they coming to a place near by?
 If not, is there an online audition?

 - Is there scholarship funding and if so, what is the procedure?

 Most workshops offer some sort of partial scholarship.
 It may be in the form of work/study or it may be actual funding relief.
 Requirements frequently include letters of recommendation from faculty.
 Some of the scholarships are in the form of internships with lighting designers, stage managers, archivists, etc.

 Apply early!
 Some festivals are first come, first served.
 They fill up fast!

 Where are these workshops and festivals?

-Some festivals and workshops to watch for (this is a tiny sample- there are dozens all over the world) Check out their websites for more information:
+Here are some festivals and workshops to watch for (this is a tiny sample - there are dozens all over the world).
+Check out their websites for more information:

-Springboard Danse Montreal- Fantastic festival for dancers and emerging choreographers.
-Some course offerings: improvisation, contemporary technique, Gaga, repertory from major companies and choreographers such as Batsheva Dance Company, Kidd Pivot/ Crystal Pite, William Forsythe, to name a few
+Fantastic festival for dancers and emerging choreographers.
+Some course offerings: improvisation, contemporary technique, Gaga, repertory from major companies and choreographers such as Batsheva Dance Company, Kidd Pivot/ Crystal Pite, William Forsythe, to name a few.